Do you have problems that just won’t go away,

 NOTE: Sunday cannot be purchased as a one-day only option.
-One-day tickets apply only to Saturday or Monday.
-Please inquire if you wish to purchase tickets for Saturday AND Monday.
+One-day tickets apply only to Saturday.

 Friday Night Presentation ONLY: $30 beforehand; $40 at the door (free for registrants for the weekend workshop and/or Monday training)

-Refund Policy: Full refund until 48 hours before the event starts on Friday night, minus a $25 admin fee.
+Refund Policy: Full refund until 48 hours before the event starts on Friday night, minus a $25 admin fee ($5 for Friday night only registrants).
 In the 48 hours before the event starts on Friday night, 50% refund.
 No shows: no refund.
 (Barring an emergency.)

 We understand!
 This may all be new to you.
 Please contact Tania at email@example.com to answer any questions you still have.